Michael Sittow: Life

-Michael Sittow was born in 1468 or 1469 in the Hanseatic city of Reval (in medieval Livonia, now Estonia) to a wealthy family.
-His father was a painter and wood-carver Clawes (Claves, Claes) Sittow (also van der Sittow, or Suttow) and his mother was Margarethe Mölner.
+Michael Sittow was born in 1468 or 1469 in the Hanseatic city of Reval (then part of the State of the Teutonic Order) to wealthy parents, painter and wood-carver Clawes (Claves, Claes) Sittow (also van der Sittow, or Suttow) and Margarethe Sittow (née Mölner).
 He was the eldest of three brothers, followed by Clawes and Jasper.

 The origins of Sittow's father, Clawes (van der) Sittow, are not clear — his patrilinear ancestors may have arrived in Estonia from the village of Zittow near Wismar, Germany; it has also been suggested that he may have been either of local Estonian, German, or even Flemish origin to begin with.
-It is known that Clawes settled in the Hanseatic city of Reval in 1454, and became its citizen in 1457.
+It is known that Clawes settled in Reval (Tallinn) in 1454, and became its citizen in 1457.
 Sittow's father was apparently a wealthy man for an artist, owning several houses in the city, and becoming an assessor in the artists' guild of Reval in 1479.
 Clawes Sittow married Margarethe Mölner in 1468.
 Sittow's mother was a Swedish-speaker and daughter of a wealthy merchant Olef Mölner (Olef Andersson Mölnare) from Finland.

 At first Michael Sittow studied painting and sculpture in his father's workshop, while attending the city school to learn Latin, arithmetic and singing.
-After his father's death in 1482, Michel continued his studies in Brügge (now Bruges, Belgium) from 1484 to 1488.
-It is thought that he worked as an apprentice in the leading Netherlandish workshop of Hans Memling.
+After his father's death in 1482, Michel continued his studies in Bruges in modern Belgium from 1484 to 1488.
+It is thought that he worked as an apprentice in the leading Netherlandish workshop of the German painter Hans Memling.

 Michael Sittow became an independent master between 1488 – 1491/92, although he did not become a master in the local Bruges guild.
 Working as a portrait painter, he travelled in southern Europe, as traits of French and Italian art became apparent in his work.